-Gamer-Pro Advanced
+Gamer-Pro and 4-Play Advanced

-The Gamer-Pro Advanced (GPA) can use both HID (Human Interface Device) or X-Input.
+This adapter can use both HID (Human Interface Device) or X-Input.
 This is changed internal via a jumper.
 No drivers are needed or recommended.
-For firmware updates and tools see the Download Section.The GPA supports Force Feedback on all capable controllers.
+For firmware updates and tools see the Download Section.This adapter supports Force Feedback on all capable controllers.

 - Compatible with 4-Play/GP Cables